mboorstin/agc6375/README.md

 $ make testbench
 ```

 And finally start up the control UI.
-You can either use `yaDSKY2` if you just want the keyapd, or `LM_Simulator` for more control panels.
+You can either use `yaDSKY2` if you just want the keypad, or `LM_Simulator` for more control panels.
 Note that `LM_Simulator` won't start up unless the testbench is already serving the selected port.

 ```sh
 $ LM_Simulator --port 19797